Marek James

 When Marek was murdered at Bullenhuser Damm, he was just six years old.

-Marek James and his father Adam, 1940.
-This photograph of Marek James and his father was taken in Radom in 1940.
-It was in the possession of Alfred Lipson, who published the newspaper Voice of Radom in the USA and Canada, because the James family had been his neighbours in Radom and he had stayed in touch with them in the USA. © Private collection, James family and Alfred Lipson.
+Marek James and his father Adam, 1940 This photograph of Marek James and his father was taken in Radom in 1940.
+It was kept by Alfred Lipson, publisher of the Voice of Radom newspaper in the USA and Canada.
+The James family had been his neighbors in Radom, and he remained in contact with them after they emigrated to the United States.

-The James family was deported to Auschwitz in the summer of 1944 via the Pionki forced labour camp near Radom.
+In the summer of 1944, the James family was deported to Auschwitz, after being held at the Pionki forced labor camp near Radom.

-Marek had the number B-1159 tattooed on his arm and was quartered in the children's barracks without his parents.
+Marek was assigned the number B-1159, which was tattooed on his arm.
+He was quartered in the children’s barracks, separated from his parents.

-After the end of the war, they lived in Southern Germany, where they had another son whom they also named Marek in 1947.
+After the war, they settled in Southern Germany, where they had another son, also named Marek, in 1947.

-The second Marek James, who now calls himself Mark, lives in California and is married with two sons.
+The second Marek James, who goes by Mark, lives in California with his wife and two sons.

-All of them come to Hamburg regularly for the commemoration ceremony on April 20.
+All of them regularly attend the April 20th commemoration ceremony in Hamburg.

 Family reunion after 66 years: